 Small Claims

-The Small Claims Court is a department of the District Court authorized under Chapter 12.40 RCW and is available for the recovery of money only where the claim does not exceed $10,000.
-It has jurisdiction only when the defendant is a resident of the county, except that claims arising out of automobile accidents may be brought in the county where the accident occurred no matter where the defendant lives in the state.
-(See abbreviated rules for non-state residents and corporations).
+The Small Claims Court is a department of the District Court authorized under Chapter 12.40 RCW and is available for the recovery of money only where the claim does not exceed $10,000 for an individual or $5,000 for a business.
 Small Claims Court may NOT be used to recover personal property or require a defendant to perform contracts, except where the contract requires the payment of money only.

 The person who brings the claim is called the "plaintiff".
 The person who is sued is called the "defendant".
 A small claims action is between plaintiff and defendant, who may consist of multiple parties.
 No attorney is allowed to participate in any manner without court consent.